Modification Of Child Support Attorney In Salt Lake City, Utah

 If you have a child with special needs, you will need to gather any special expenses related to those special needs, such as tutors, therapy, medical expenses, and the like.
 That information will help us prepare an accurate child support worksheet to determine the appropriate amount of child support that should be awarded, and help determine whether any deviations from the presumptive amount of child support would be appropriate.

-At Smoak Law, P.C., our divorce lawyers in Salt Lake City, Utah focuses on the following practice areas:
+At Smoak Law, P.C., our divorce lawyers in Salt Lake City, Utah focus on the following practice areas:

 Frequently Asked Questions for Child Support in Salt Lake City